 - Take a teaspoon of filling and place in the center of the pastry.
 Wet the outside of the pastry and fold in half, pressing the top edges together.
 Holding the pastry in the middle, make a small pleat and press this pleat against the flat side of the pastry.
 Make two pleats either side of the center, making sure a tight seal is formed.
 It takes a little practice and there are a few different methods for sealing gyoza but as long as there are no gaps, the gyoza should remain in tact while it cooks.

 - If you have a steamer, cooking the gyoza is relatively simple.
 Heat a frying pan with a little groundnut or vegetable oil, then fry the gyoza for a few minutes until the bottoms have turned a nice golden brown before transfering them straight into the steamer.
 Steam them for around 5-6 minutes before serving.

 Alternatively, if you are using a saucepan, fry the bottoms in a similar manner within the pan and then take about a ¼ cup of water and pour it in, clamping the saucepan lid on as quickly as you can.
-The water will violently hiss so make sure you stand back when you do this.
-Once the water has evaporated, the gyoza are ready to serve.
+The water will violently hiss so take care when you do this.
+Once the water has evaporated the gyoza are ready to serve.

 - Serve with dipping sauces of your choice.
 Hoisin, sweet chili and soy are my favourite.

 * When freezing the gyoza, place them on a tray so that none of the dumplings are touching each other.
 Once fully frozen the gyoza can be transferred to a freezer bag and you can take as few (or as many) as you like when you want to eat them.